jackboberg/spife/docs/getting-started.md

 It ties all of this together with a promise-based [request-response cycle][request-lifecycle].

-This document will guide you through putting together a simple Knork service.
+This document will demonstrate all of the functionality of Knork while walking through the assembly of a simple Knork service.

+<a id="table-of-contents"></a>

 * Your First Knork
   * [Models](#models)